microdevops-com/nomad-calc/README.md

     2023-04-05: already stayed 95 days from maximum stay of 90 days Schengen from 2022-10-08: 95
   Türkiye from 2022-10-08: 0

 ```

+The `--check-exit-dates` flag makes calculations for all exit dates.